 With nine full time physicians and some 35 voluntary ones, the Division of Dentistry, Oral and Maxillofacial Surgery is a major academic-based program providing care that ranges from general dentistry to advanced surgical restorative and reconstructive procedures.
-We also offer two programs that are among only a few in the New York region: a dedicated children's dentistry facility and a dental center specializing in the care of patients with HIV disease.
+We also offer a dedicated children's dentistry facility staffed by Pediatric Dentists, one of only a few in the New York region.
 At Weill Cornell Medicine, we’re proud to be leaders in providing care as world-class New York City-based oral surgeons.

 Dentistry, Oral and Maxillofacial Surgery in a Leading NYC Academic Medical Center